scionproto/scion/doc/ControlPlanePKI.md

 ### Certificate Section: Validity

 The following fields must be used to determine whether a certificate is valid.
-Timestamps are unsigned 64-bit decimal integers in seconds since the Unix epoch.
+Timestamps are unsigned 64-bit integers in seconds since the Unix epoch.

 - __NotBefore__: Time before which this Cert cannot be used to verify signatures.
 - __NotAfter__: Time after which this Cert may no longer be used to verify signatures.